Shoumil/Hyperscale-Transaction-Analysis-Lab/README.md

 Hi there!
 Welcome to Hyperscale-Transaction-Analysis-Lab!

 To get started, download or copy the the template.yaml file and upload/post into CloudFormation.
-Also, please make sure your S3 bucket name matches the naming scheme (lambda-zips-AWSRegion)in the Template as you upload the lambda functions.
+Also, please make sure your S3 bucket name matches the naming scheme (demo-lambda-zips-${AWS::Region})in the Template as you upload the lambda functions.

 A cost breakdown is also included in PDF Format.